programmiri/gatsby-timeship/emails/006/add_princess.md

-«Beautiful work Ruby!
-Just one more task and we'll move on to the next neighbour.
-We need to add a PiRATE PREiNCESS to your TimeShip code Ruby.» Says Lizabeth.
+«Our next tiny task is to find a way to add a Pirate Princess to your TimeShip code Ruby.» Says Lizabeth while hugging a horse's head.

-«I see....» Says Captain Swizec.
+«I see....» Says Sailing Master Ward Peters.

 «Look I already made an object.» Says Ruby.